Mothers’ worst nightmare

 Above all, don’t blame yourself for the miscarriage.
 Counseling is available to help you cope with your loss.
 Pregnancy loss support groups may also be a valuable resource to you and your partner.

-Ask your health care provider for more information about fertility treatment and other resources.
+Ask your health care provider for more information about these resources.